Learning

 Primary years

-In the school system, this equates to Key stage 1 (years 1 and 2, ages 5 to 7) and Key stage 2 (years 3 – 6, ages 7 to 11).
+In the school system, this equates to Key stage 1 (school years 1 and 2, ages 5 to 7) and Key stage 2 (school years 3 to 6, ages 7 to 11).
 In home education there is no such distinction or expected standard, it is just what your individual child is interested in/able to do at that point in their lives.

 Many parents completely ignore the national curriculum and many home ed children are far advanced in some areas and have yet to look at others.
 Their style and method of learning just doesn’t fit the curriculum, but if you are wanting it…

-For most home ed children, if they aren’t learning what you would expect from a conventional UK education, they will be learning other things, such as how to climb up trees, dice a carrot, make up stories, make friends etc. (Sadly, none of that is in the national curriculum.)
-For example, children who are learning how to write out science experiments are children who not learning how to philosophise about the democratic election process, or who are not learning how to live a self-sufficient life, etc. There is only so much you can fit into any one day, so home educators pick and choose their own learning priorities for their children, often in collaboration with their children’s own priorities and interests.
+For most home ed children, if they aren’t learning what you would expect from a conventional UK education, they will be learning other things, such as how to climb up trees, dice a carrot, make up stories, make friends etc. (Sadly, none of that is in the National Curriculum.)
+There is only so much you can fit into any one day, so home educators pick and choose their own learning priorities for their children, often in collaboration with their children’s own priorities and interests.

 Choosing topics

-Some home educators follow a curriculum, some have their own philosophies about what should and shouldn’t be learnt at certain ages; others just follow the child’s interests and will go into quite some depth; while others follow topics as they arise and learn in quite a cross-curricular way, often with many hands-on experiences, such as numerous ‘school trips’ and ‘practicals’.
+Some home educators follow a curriculum; some have their own philosophies about what should and shouldn’t be learnt at certain ages; others just follow the child’s interests and will go into quite some depth; others follow topics as they arise and learn in quite a cross-curricular way; and most have plenty of hands-on learning and experiences, such as numerous ‘school trips’ and ‘practicals’.
 Most home ed families do a mixture of all of the above, to a lesser or greater extent.

 Academic rivalry